unendin/Trump_Campaign_Corpus/README.md

 # Trump Campaign Corpus

-The Trump Campaign Corpus consists of Donald Trump's speeches, interviews, debates, town halls, press conferences, written statements (and soon tweets).
+The Trump Campaign Corpus consists of Donald Trump's speeches, interviews, debates, town halls, press conferences, written statements and tweets.
 It covers the period from the announcement of his candidacy on June 16, 2015 through Election Day, November 8, 2016.
-So far, we've gathered all or part of over 1k communications, representing nearly 3m Trump words as well as 1m words from interviewers and debate opponents.
+So far, we've gathered all or part of over 1k communications on top of 4.4k tweets.
+Together, they represent nearly 3m Trump words as well as 1m words from interviewers and debate opponents.
 All transcript are human-made, though style and quality varies.

 The corpus is intended to support text analytics and criticism, with a focus on temporal patterns.
 It is under active development, so your input, especially new or improved transcripts, is appreciated.